Shapelab

 Perpetual license also available on

-The minimum requirements for Shapelab are:
+The minimum requirements for Shapelab Max (PCVR) are:

 • OS: Windows™ 10 or later